gmichnikov/gmich/app/projects/better_signups/prds/lottery_prd.md

 - Existing pending signup acceptance flow (for winner acceptance)
 - Email notification system
 - Heroku Scheduler (for automated lottery execution)

+## Algorithm Enhancement: Fair Distribution Priority

+### Problem Statement

+The basic random lottery algorithm can result in unfair outcomes where one person wins many spots while another person interested in the same elements wins none.
+This defeats the purpose of using a lottery system for fair allocation.

+### Solution: Priority Groups Based on Current Wins

+When selecting winners for each element, prioritize entrants who have won fewer spots so far during this lottery execution.
+This ensures more equitable distribution across all participants.

+### Updated Selection Algorithm (Per Element)

+For each element:

+1. **Collect all entries** for this element
+2. **Apply list limits** (if enabled):
+   - Track how many spots each family member has already won in this lottery run
+   - Filter out entries for family members who have already reached their limit
+3. **Group entries by current win count** (per family member):
+   - Group 0: Family members with 0 wins so far in this lottery
+   - Group 1: Family members with 1 win so far in this lottery
+   - Group 2: Family members with 2 wins so far in this lottery
+   - And so on...
+4. **Randomly select winners with priority**:
+   - Start with the group with the lowest win count (Group 0)
+   - Randomly select from that group until either:
+     - All spots for this element are filled, OR
+     - The group is exhausted
+   - If spots remain and Group 0 is exhausted, move to Group 1 and repeat
+   - Continue until all spots are filled or all groups are exhausted
+5. **Create pending signups** for winners (requiring acceptance within 24 hours, with `source='lottery'`)
+6. **Handle waitlist** (if enabled on this list):
+   - Take remaining non-winning entries
+   - Randomly order them (no priority grouping for waitlist)
+   - Add to waitlist in that random order

+### Key Clarifications

+1. **Win count scope**: Only count spots won during the current lottery execution, starting everyone at 0.
+Since lottery lists cannot have pre-existing signups (lottery is enabled at creation), there are no pre-lottery signups to consider.

+2. **Family member independence**: Track wins separately for each family member.
+If Mom wins 3 spots and Kid wins 0, Kid remains in Group 0 for subsequent element draws.

+3. **Limits applied first**: Apply `max_signups_per_member` limits BEFORE grouping by win count.
+Once a family member reaches their limit, they are completely excluded from that element's lottery.

+4. **Single entrant edge case**: If only one person expresses interest in an element, they win that spot regardless of their current win count.

+### Example Scenario

+Element order: Event A (2 spots), Event B (1 spot), Event C (2 spots)

+**Lottery entries:**
+- Alice enters for Events A, B, C
+- Bob enters for Events A, B, C
+- Carol enters for Events A, B, C

+**Event A draw (2 spots):**
+- All three are in Group 0 (zero wins)
+- Randomly select 2: Alice and Bob win
+- Win counts: Alice=1, Bob=1, Carol=0

+**Event B draw (1 spot):**
+- Group 0: Carol (0 wins)
+- Group 1: Alice, Bob (1 win each)
+- Draw from Group 0 first: Carol wins
+- Win counts: Alice=1, Bob=1, Carol=1

+**Event C draw (2 spots):**
+- All three now in Group 1 (one win each)
+- Randomly select 2: Alice and Carol win
+- Final wins: Alice=2, Bob=1, Carol=2

+Without this priority system, Alice and Bob might have won all 5 spots, leaving Carol with none despite entering all three lotteries.

+### Implementation Changes Required

+#### Phase 6 Updates (Lottery Execution Algorithm)

+The lottery execution code needs to be modified to:

+1. **Track wins per family member**: Maintain a dictionary `family_member_wins = {}` throughout the lottery execution, initialized to 0 for all family members with entries.

+2. **Group entries by win count**: Before randomly selecting winners for each element, group the eligible entries by their family member's current win count.

+3. **Priority-based selection**: Implement the tiered random selection logic, processing groups in ascending order of win count.

+4. **Update win counts**: After selecting winners for each element, increment the win count for each family member who won.

+#### Code Location

+The changes will be in the lottery execution algorithm, specifically in the `run_lottery_for_list()` function (or equivalent) that processes each element.
+The existing random selection logic will be replaced with the priority group approach.

+#### Backward Compatibility

+This is a pure algorithm change with no database schema modifications required.
+The `LotteryEntry` and `Signup` models remain unchanged.
+This enhancement can be implemented as a modification to Phase 6 code.